av-codes-lgtm/Eklavya_Gantry/README.md

 2. **Build and flash firmware**

-Go to the folder which code you want to flash to the esp using
+Go to the folder with the code you want to flash to the esp using

 ```bash
 cd /Eklavya_Gantry/Firmware/folder-of-your-choice